golang/proposal/design/6282-table-data.md

 but not that the row and column bounds are respected).
 Not only is hand-written access error prone, but the integer multiply-add is much slower than compiler support for access.
-Furthermore, it is not clear from the data representation whether if the table is to be accessed in "row major" or "column major" format
+Furthermore, it is not clear from the data representation whether the table is to be accessed in "row major" or "column major" format

 	v := a[i*stride + j]     // Row major a[i,j]